 The status quo always changes.
 After a generation, what was a new and extreme policy becomes the norm.
 It is perceived as indispensable, even where there had been no initial demand for state involvement.
-Eliminating the state from one part of society would upset special interests, which is why they work so hard to tell us we need it.
+Eliminating the state from one part of society would upset special interests and the bureaucracy, which is why they work so hard to tell us we need it.
 It is so in every area of life into which the state has poked its nose.
 Moderates will say reform is the answer, when reform serves the people doing the reforming–still the decision makers in government.

 Here is an extreme position on drugs.
 Do not decriminalise them.
 Eliminate all laws and regulations and taxes on them.
 Regulations encourage concentration, rather than letting everyone grow cannabis like they would a tomato.
 Taxes go toward bank bailouts, war and the police state.
 Why would we want to pay more?
 A consistent moderate, if there is such a thing, would presumably be against such an otherwise sensible proposal.